How to Prevent Moisture Build-Up in Attics

 - Pest nesting materials

 Maintaining clear soffit vents allows air to circulate freely and reduces condensation risk.
+In insulated attics, baffles near the eaves help preserve an open air channel between the soffit vents and the roof deck.

 Maintain Ridge Vent Airflow